linuxmint/cinnamon-screensaver/README.md

 ### To do
 - add cinnamon proxy, close expo/overview upon idle (feature from old screensaver)
-- don't allow more than one instance of cinnamon-screensaver-main.py (should check dbus for a our name already being used?)
 - fix google chrome notifications showing over screensaver (is it something we can do or muffin?) - we could add a 'screensaver' window group to muffin, above all others.
 A gdk filter might let us suppress window raises (from old screensaver) - but it's not introspectable, would need a C helper.
 - add music player widget?
 Upper edge strip?
 - security testing... try to break it